tango4j/Auto-Tuning-Spectral-Clustering/README.md

 ### Track 1: Oracle VAD

+* SAD is not applied and the oracle speaker segments are extracted from ground truth to factor out SAD performance.

 | System | CALLHOME | CHAES-eval | CH109 | RT03(SW) |
 | ----------------------------------------------|:---------:|:------:|:--------:|:--------:|
 | Callhome Diarization Xvector Model[1]         | 8.39%     | 24.27% |  9.72% | 1.73% |